Gustavolando/otTimelineAnimationsUsingAnimejs/README.md

 This is a simple but cool timeline animation using Anime JS lib.

-I practiced here positions, transformations, the CSS mix-blend-mode property, shadows, translation animations and several animation effects using the Anime JS library.
+I practiced here positions, transformations, the CSS mix-blend-mode property and several animation effects using the Anime JS library.

 Colorful and elegant HTML, CSS and JS code.